Understanding the New SEER 2 Rating and Why It Matters

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the conventional metric utilized to calculate the cooling efficiency of air conditioning models.
-The higher the SEER rating, the more energy efficient the system and the less the operating charges.
-SEER is calculated by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These computations are created under specific test conditions to establish consistency.
+SEER is calculated by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These calculations are created under specific test conditions to ensure consistency.

 New SEER Rating Standards for 2023

-- The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.
+• The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.

-- The 2023 minimum rating for air conditioners in Southern states is 15 SEER, which is equivalent to 14.3 SEER 2.
+• The 2023 minimum rating for air conditioners in Southern states is 15 SEER, which is equivalent to 14.3 SEER 2.

-- The 2023 minimum EER rating only applies to air conditioners installed in Southwestern states.
+• The 2023 minimum EER rating only applies to air conditioners installed in Southwestern states.
 It’s 12.2 EER, which is the same as 11.7 EER 2.

-- The 2023 minimum ratings for heat pumps apply nationwide.
+• The 2023 minimum ratings for heat pumps apply nationwide.
 They are 15 SEER (14.3 SEER 2) and 8.8 HSPF (7.5 HSPF 2).

 Why SEER 2 Matters for Homeowners